dsebban/md-blog/f_brackets.md

 If a child asks you what your funky BigPanda tshirt costs and you answer $12 then they'll understand what you mean.
 They'll certainly understand the value in your answer (2).
 But if they ask you what a dollar is then suddenly things get more complicated.
 Explaining money and currencies is a bit more tricky.
 This takes us to types.

-# What is a proper type?
+# What is a proper type ?

 ```scala
 scala> val name = "daniel"